The Asian Studies program is part of the School of Languages and Cultures.

 - Arts, Culture and Media

-Asian Studies is taught in English, and draws on the cutting-edge research being carried out by academic staff of the program.
-Language units of study cannot be counted towards the Asian Studies major, however you are strongly encouraged to the study an Asian language in conjunction with Asian Studies units.
+Asian Studies is taught in English, and draws on the cutting-edge research being carried out by academic staff of the program by incorporating it into all aspects of our teaching.
+Language units of study cannot be counted towards the Asian Studies major, however you are strongly encouraged to study an Asian language in conjunction with Asian Studies units.

 Pathways through the major

-A major in Asian Studies requires at least 36 senior credit points, including at least 18 credit points from Core units of study of which 6 credit points must be at 3000 level.
+A major in Asian Studies requires at least 36 senior credit points, including at least 18 credit points from core units of study of which six credit points need to be at 3000 level.

 Junior units of study (1000 level)